yli3/GetData_CourseProject/README.md

 - **Description**: Acquires and cleans the Human Activity Recognition data to project specifications.
 - **Arguments**: None.
-- **Return**: A named list with two list elements:
-  - `tidy.whole`: A narrow, tidy `data.table` object containing *all* (every trial) data for each of 66 standard measures described in the CodeBook.
-That is, data
-  - `tidy.average`: A narrow, tidy `data.table` object containing *average* (mean over all trials, for each subject/activity pair) values of each of the 66 standard measures.
+- **Return**: A narrow, tidy `data.table` object containing *average* (mean over all trials, for each subject/activity pair) values of both mean and standard deviation estimates of distinct signal types recorded in the original study.
 - **Inputs**: UCI Human Activity Recognition data (acquired within the function if not present) located in a `data/` directory located within the working directory.
-- **Outputs**: Data files in space-delimited format, written to the working directory:
-  - `tidy.whole.txt`: `tidy.whole` data file.
-  - `tidy.average.txt`: `tidy.average` data file.
+- **Outputs**: `har.tidy.txt`: a space delimited data file containing the returned tidy data.

 ## State of the original data